jeremywrnr/booker/readme.md

 ## development / testing
-There are some tests in `/spec', if clone this repo you can run them with `rake`.
+There are tests in `/spec', if clone this repo you can run them with `rake`.
 There is also a Makefile to install the gem, so you can run `make` and that will build the gem locally.
 To develop the zsh completion script, run clone this repo, and run this command in `/completion`:

     $ make && unfunction _web && autoload -U _web